siberianfox/g2wiki/Branching-and-Release.md

     * ...as long as they do not change the semantics of existing attributes
   * new values to existing objects
   * patch level changes may also be included, but do not force a Minor revision
+  * NOTE: In some limited and very well documented cases a deprecated command may be removed that may force changes to UIs
 * **Patch**: bug fixes:
   * may change erroneous behavior but not "enhancement" bugs